delphidabbler/htmlres/Build.md

 Development can take place entirely within the IDE providing some prerequisites are met.
 However releases must be built using the `Deploy.bat` script.

-> These notes apply only to the source code of releases from _HTMLRes_ v1.4.x.
+> These notes apply only to the source code of release v1.3.1 and later.

 ## Prerequisites